nus-cts-lab/Qualtrics-2025/SST 1/README_SST.md

 **Procedure:**

+- Participants start with 3 practice sentences to familiarize themselves with the task
-- Participants unscramble 40 sentences (2 blocks of 20 each) using 5 out of 6 scrambled words
+- Then unscramble 20 sentences in the main trials using 5 out of 6 scrambled words
 - Each sentence can be completed in either a positive or negative way
-- 4-minute time limit per block with cognitive load manipulation
+- 4-minute time limit for the main trials with cognitive load manipulation
 - 6-digit number memorization throughout the entire task

 **Measures:**